cylc/cylc-doc/src/glossary.rst

       * :ref:`Cylc tutorial <tutorial-datetime-cycling>`

    wall-clock time
-      In a Cylc suite the wall-clock time refers to the actual time (in the real world).
+      In a Cylc workflow the wall-clock time refers to the actual time (in the real world).

       See also: